Spas Delev: Pogoń Szczecin

 On 20 June 2016, Delev signed for Polish side Pogoń Szczecin on a three-year contract.
 He made his Ekstraklasa debut on 16 July, replacing Mateusz Lewandowski in the 66th minute of Pogoń's 2–1 loss against Wisła Kraków.
 He scored his first goal in a 4–0 away win against Kalisz in a game of Polish Cup on 10 August.
 His first league goals for Pogon came on 29 October when he scored twice in a 2–1 home win over Ruch Chorzów.
 He scored a brace in a 2-4 away win against Nieciecza, on 17 March 2018.

 Ludogorets Razgrad

 In December 2021, Delev joined Ludogorets Razgrad.

+Lokomotiv Sofia

+On 31 December 2024, he was confirmed as a new signing of Lokomotiv Sofia.

 International career

-In October 2008, the Bulgarian under-21s manager Ivan Kolev called Delev into the Bulgaria U21 team for the friendly matches with Greece and Macedonia.
+In October 2008, the Bulgaria under-21s manager Ivan Kolev called Delev into the Bulgaria U21 team for the friendly matches with Greece and Macedonia.

 He made his debut for the senior side on 26 March 2011, in the UEFA Euro 2012 qualifying match against Switzerland.
 On 4 June 2011, he came on as a substitute in the qualifier against Montenegro.

 His first Bulgaria goals came on his 14th appearance on 25 March 2017, scoring twice in the 2018 FIFA World Cup qualifying match against Netherlands, which ended in a 2–0 victory.